 The Rotary Clubs of Kings Hill and Sittingbourne Invicta are carrying on with what Rotarians do best; supporting our communities.
 Both clubs are currently opening up their Community Chests for applications for funds from local small clubs and groups.

 Faversham Rotary Club has just agreed to a donation of £500 to Serve Kent Bloodunnners.
 In addition, one of our (younger) members will be supporting the West Faversham Community Support hub in the delivery of essential food supplies to the vulnerable.

-We are currently looking at support to the local food-bank and to providing small Easter gifts to the Cottage hospital, Alms House and Care homes.
+We are currently looking at support to the local food-bank and are providing small Easter gifts to the Cottage Hospital, Alms House and Care homes.